acemod/ACE3/docs/wiki/feature/dragon.md

 ### 1.1 Guidance

 The M47 Dragon is a wire-guided SACLOS missile with a unique maneuver system.
-It has a series of charges along the missile that fire every third of a second to adjust the missile on course
+It has a series of charges along the missile that fire every third of a second to adjust the missile on course.

 ### 1.2 Attack profiles